pantherprotocol/preZKPceremony/README.md

 At this point you can hit `Control-C` to stop watching the logs.

-Now let the coordinator know you are ready to make your contribution, and they will provide you with an IPFS content id which you can store in a shell variable, e.g.:
+Now let the coordinator know you are ready to make your contribution, and then wait for them to get back to you (bearing in mind time zone differences which might mean they are currently asleep!!)

+**Please note: the ceremony is sequential, therefore each person has to wait their turn, starting from where the previous contributor left off.
+Your contribution will be invalid if you base it on a content ID which hasn't been explicitly given to you (and only you) by the coordinator.**

+Once the coordinator has provided you with an IPFS content id, first store it in a shell variable, e.g.:

     $ cid=Qme5ABCQSgYT69x1WdZ8G6oGtaoU2SQXjUXkAwv6rYPCfi